kraflab/dsda-doom/prboom2/src/patch_notes.md

 #### Split Data
 - On intermission screen, compares current time to personal best
-- Currently map by map, will add total time comparison later
+- Includes both IL comparison and movie comparison
 - Enable it in the settings

 #### Configuration Lump Support